petermarkley/tollerus/README.md

 - `/assets/font/myneography_standard_medium.ttf` vs.
 - `/html/assets/font/myneography_standard_medium.ttf`

+> [!Tip]
-(This is due to the fact that these two files are expected to be served from different web server contexts and have different definitions of the docroot.
+> The path difference is due to the fact that these two files are expected to be served from different web server contexts and have different definitions of the docroot.
 Data entry is considered a private process that's purposely inaccessible from the public docroot.
-See [Data Entry System](#data-entry-system) below.)
+See [Data Entry System](#data-entry-system) below.

 The system supports scripts that run either left-to-right, or right-to-left.
 If your neography reads right-to-left, add these properties to the CSS rule: